lizhunan/IELTS/speaking/part2-题库.md

 2 Do you think it is safe for animals to live in the cities?
 3 What problems will keep pets bring?
 4 How are pets now different from those in the past?

+---

+## 9.10

+### A person happy to know

+The person I would like to talk about my classmate.
+His name is ZhangSan.
+I first met him on the first day of our university, and we lived in the same dormitory.
+I usually go to the gym with him in our campus.
+He always help me stay in shape and lose my weight through give me some intruction about fitness.
+In addation, he is a energetic person.
+When I feel tired and sad, He could inspire me and encourage me to keep going.
+Besides, we often hang out together at weekend.
+Such as playing football, shopping and wolk around my campus.
+I am happy to kown him and to stay with him.

+---